The Ultimate Jersey Shore Beach Guide

 Vibe: Tight-knit town with lots of bars, a seafood village and a youngish crowd.

-Don’t miss: Family-friendly summer movie series Wednesday nights at Excursion Park from July 5-August 30; Chamber of Commerce Farmers Markets on Tuesday mornings; Beachcomber’s Environmental Tours; Townsends Inlet Waterfront Park; themed family fun nights on Mondays from July 3-August 28; Free Saturday night concerts at 7:30pm from June 25-September 3; acoustic open mic nights every Thursday beginning July 6; Skimmer Festival running from June 17-18.
+Don’t miss: Family-friendly summer movie series Wednesday nights at Excursion Park; Chamber of Commerce Farmers Markets on Tuesday mornings; Beachcomber’s Environmental Tours; Townsends Inlet Waterfront Park; themed family fun nights on Mondays; free Saturday night concerts from June through September; acoustic open mic nights on Thursdays; Skimmer Festival in mid-June.

 Beach fees

 Parking: Free parking on street except in center of town.
 Sea Isle City no longer accepts cash payments for parking fees.
 Parking fees are paid via the ParkMobile App.
-Rates are 25 cents for 15 minutes, up to the maximum time allowed.
 Parking hours are Monday to Saturday, 9 am–11 pm; Sunday, noon–11 pm.
 The Municipal Marina Parking Lot, at 42nd Place & Bay, is open 7 days a week, 6 am–11 pm.
 Other parking lots: 4th–5th St. & Landis Ave.; 7th–8th St. & Landis Ave.; 125 JFK Blvd.; 40th St. & Central Ave.; 42nd Place & Bay; 45th St. & Landis Ave.; 46th St. & Central Ave.; 94th St. & Landis Ave.
+Weekly and seasonal parking permits available, while supplies last.

 NJ Transit Bus: Routes 315 & 319